d12frosted/elpa-mirror/gnu/standard-themes-readme.txt

 4. Sample configuration
 5. Customization options
 ..
 1. Option to disable other themes
 ..
-2. Option to enable mixed fonts
+2. Option for themes to toggle
 ..
-3. Option to control the UI typeface
+3. Option for themes to rotate
 ..
-4. Option to enable more bold constructs
+4. Option to enable mixed fonts
 ..
-5. Option to enable more italic constructs
+5. Option to control the UI typeface
 ..
-6. Option for command prompts
+6. Option to enable more bold constructs
 ..
-7. Option for headings
+7. Option to enable more italic constructs
 ..
+8. Option for command prompts
+..
+9. Option for headings
-8. Palette overrides
+..
+10. Palette overrides
 6. Loading a theme
 7. Preview theme colors
 8. Use colors from the active Standard theme